 Centre for Sustainable Healthcare

-Founded by Rachel Stancliffe and Sir Muir Gray as The Campaign for Greener Healthcare, CSH is now one of the world’s foremost institutions for sustainable healthcare in research and practice.
+Founded by Rachel Stancliffe and Sir Muir Gray, CSH is now one of the world’s foremost institutions for sustainable healthcare in research and practice.
 Our staff and trustees draw on experience in public health, clinical practice, environmental consultancy, research and policy to integrate sustainability into health system planning and professional practice.
 We work to bring people together across sectors and to provide strategic input and consultancy to national and local programmes.

 CSH’s Sustainable Specialties Programme is designed to mainstream sustainability within clinical areas so that it is integral to the planning of health systems and the practice of healthcare professionals.
 This is supported by our work in education, carbon modelling of clinical care and Sustainability in Quality Improvement.